secureblue/hardened-chromium/README.md

 ## Post-install

-Some additions preferences are added to `chrome://settings/security`, these provide addition security and privacy controls should they be needed.
+Some additional preferences are added to `chrome://settings/security`, these provide additional security and privacy controls should they be needed.
 There is also a Website Dark Mode preference added to `chrome://settings/appearance`.
 \
 \
 Additionally, the following flags are available that provide extra hardening but may cause breakage or usability issues: